(*Trigger warning*: this story is about pregnancy loss.)

 Of course, that is part of what makes preeclampsia so dangerous.
 It affects 2-8% of all pregnancies in the U.S., Yet it’s difficult to know whom it will strike, or how it will proceed.
 Its disease course is notoriously unpredictable.

-The best known risk factors—pre-existing diabetes, autoimmune diseases, kidney problems, or high blood pressure, carrying multiples, preeclampsia in a prior pregnancy—flag only a tiny fraction of the women who develop preeclampsia during pregnancy.
+The best known risk factors—pre-existing diabetes, autoimmune diseases, kidney problems, or high blood pressure, carrying multiples, preeclampsia in a prior pregnancy—flag only a tiny fraction of the women who develop preeclampsia.
 Most have none of these risk factors.

 Pregnant for the first time, everything proceeded smoothly until 34 weeks.
 Then Kerry noticed her ankles and feet had swollen and her whole body felt sluggish.
 As a nurse practitioner, she knew her symptoms could signal more than just third trimester malaise.
 They were common warning signs of preeclampsia.
 She immediately checked her blood pressure with an at-home monitor.

 It measured 170/110.
 Dangerously high.
-(Any numbers over 140/90 are considered high, and over 160/100 is considered severe.)
+(Over 140/90 is high; over 160/100 is considered severe.)
 She phoned her doctor.
 Later that day, when her doctor rechecked her blood pressure, it had dropped a bit, to 160/100, but was still clearly high.
 Her doctor diagnosed her with “mild preeclampsia” and prescribed Labetalol, a blood pressure lowering medication.

 Over the next two weeks, she monitored her blood pressure mostly at home, and seeing her doctor for bi-weekly checkups.
 It remained elevated.
 Twice her doctor increased her medication dosage.